How to Write Romance Scenes: The Ultimate Guide for Romance Authors

 You need to start with attraction.

 Even in an enemies-to-lovers story, there’s attraction.
 Maybe it’s physical.
 Maybe it’s even borne of revenge, but something is pulling these two people together.
-We’re talking attraction like in your old high school science class—something in those characters that speaks to the other and is pulling them together.
+We’re talking attraction like in your old high school science class—something in those characters that speaks to the other and pulls them together.

 Maybe it’s his smile—it’s tender and sweet with just a hint of amusement.
 Or the way she looks at everyone so directly, without ever flinching.